All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is Thymosin Alpha-1?

-Thymosin Alpha-1 (Ta1) is a 28-amino-acid peptide that plays a key role in immune system regulation.
+Thymosin Alpha-1 (Ta1) is a 28-amino-acid peptide that matters in immune system regulation.
 Originally isolated from the thymus gland, Ta1 supports the maturation and function of T-cells, dendritic cells, and natural killer cells.
-A synthetic version (Zadaxin) is approved in over 35 countries for hepatitis B and immune support, though it is not FDA-approved in the United States.
+A synthetic version (Zadaxin) is approved in over 35 countries for hepatitis B and immune support, though it isn't FDA-approved in the United States.

-Understanding proper dosing is essential for maximizing the potential benefits of Ta1 while minimizing the risk of side effects.
+Understanding proper dosing is important for maximizing the potential benefits of Ta1 while minimizing the risk of side effects.
 This guide covers the dosing protocols used in clinical research and supervised clinical practice.

 Standard Clinical Dosing Protocols